 If you only have a small bathroom space but need plenty of storage and functionality, don’t despair!
 We’ve put together our best hints and tips for managing a small bathroom to make sure you maximise every available centimetre.
-Our award-winning Sydney bathrooms feature clever design strategies to ensure every bathroom is packed full of practical inclusions and luxury features, so we’ll share our insider knowledge to help you make the most of your space.
+Our award-winning Sydney bathroom renovations feature clever design strategies to ensure every bathroom is packed full of practical inclusions and luxury features, so we’ll share our insider knowledge to help you make the most of your space.

 Small Bathroom Design Tip #1 – Design to a Style

 Small bathroom designs benefit from the application of a particular style as this creates a cohesive design rather than a jumble of ideas.
 Whether you choose a traditional, modern, eclectic or contemporary style, make sure you stick to that throughout the design – don’t try to add in anything that doesn’t fit within the style guide as this will stand out visually and detract from what you are trying to achieve.

 In a smaller bathroom, careful attention to detail will ensure all the required elements for functionality can be included within the smaller footprint.
 If you’re going for a contemporary style, the minimalist effect of handle-less drawers and a pared-back aesthetic can make a room feel larger.
 If you prefer a more classic or traditional finish, choose a colour palette that’s warm, welcoming and relaxing as this creates a space that is a joy to inhabit.